-- Iowa Department of Natural Resources: Conservation – Lists of Iowa’s threatened and endangered species as well as definitions of both.
+- Iowa DNR: Conservation – Lists of Iowa’s threatened and endangered species available to download as pdf, as well as definitions of both.

 Another wildlife management goal may be to re-establish species in suitable habitat.
 Eastern wild turkeys, white-tailed deer, peregrine falcons, barn owls, river otters, beaver, sharp-tailed grouse, giant Canada geese, greater prairie chickens, sandhill cranes, and trumpeter swans once were extirpated (entirely gone from Iowa) due to loss of habitat, unregulated hunting, and/or persistent pesticides in the environment.
 They are found in the state once again as a result of Iowa DNR reintroduction programs and management efforts.